SakshiSPBhandari/Perspectique/README.md

 Example:
 > “Ask for a raise during a budget cut”

-Perspectiq automatically instantiates the perfect roleplay persona and resistance level.
+Perspectique automatically instantiates the perfect roleplay persona and resistance level.

 ### 📊 Deep-Dive Analytics
 Post-session breakdowns help you understand: